alexeygrigorev/mlwiki.org/index.php/Learning_Curves.md

 ---
-title: "Learning Curves"
 layout: default
 permalink: /index.php/Learning_Curves
+tags:
+- machine-learning
+title: Learning Curves
 ---

-# Learning Curves

 ## [Learning Curves](Learning_Curves)
 This is a good technique (a part of [Machine Learning Diagnosis](Machine_Learning_Diagnosis))
 - to sanity-check a model